OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

   ```
   C SubClassOf (in_taxon some T)
   ```
-   - Comment: Ideally `in_taxon` would be declared to be an OWL functional property, meaning that something can only be `in_taxon` a single organism.
-However, this is prevented by some limitations of OWL (interactions with property chains).
 - _Alternative representations_: None
 - _Editor guidance_:  Editors use the canonical logical representation in a SubClassOf axiom to add a taxon restriction, or in a simple (non-nested) EquivalentClass axiom to define a taxon-specific subclass (which will also imply the taxon restriction).
 When used in a SubClassOf axiom, the taxon should be as specific as possible for the maximum utility, but may still need to be quite broad, as it applies to _every_ instance of `C`.